TrueBlocks/trueblocks-core/docs/content/chifra/globals.md

 ### Group 4

-**As of version 2.6.0, the `--raw` option has been removed in  its entirity.
+**As of version 2.6.0, the `--raw` option has been removed in its entirety.
 Prior to that version, the following tools had this option which would pass the data received directly from the node without modification.**